Differential Rate Laws

 The rate constant, k, has units of L mole-1 sec-1.

 These three behaviors are illustrated in the following plots.
-The graph at the left shows concentration-time plots for zero-order (red line), first-order (green line), and second-order (blue line) reactions.
+The graph at the left shows concentration-time plots for zero-order (wine red line), first-order (gold line), and second-order (blue line) reactions.
 The corresponding rate-concentration plots are shown at the right.

-- For a zero-order reaction (red line), the rate of reaction is constant as the reaction progresses.
+- For a zero-order reaction (wine red line), the rate of reaction is constant as the reaction progresses.

-- For a first-order reaction (green line), the rate of reaction is directly proportional to the concentration.
-As the reactant is consumed during the reaction, the concentration drops and so does the rate of reaction.
+- For a first-order reaction (gold line), the rate of reaction is directly proportional to the concentration.
+As the reactant is consumed during the reaction, the concentration of A drops and so does the rate of reaction.

 - For a second-order reaction (blue line), the rate of reaction increases with the square of the concentration, producing an upward curving line in the rate-concentration plot.
-For this type of reaction, the rate of reaction decreases rapidly (faster than linearly) as the concentration of the reactant decreases.
+For this type of reaction, the rate of reaction decreases rapidly as the concentration of the reactant decreases.

 - Determine the differential rate law for a chemical reaction.